 2. Insert the washers

 Install anti-corrosion washers on both clamps.
-The red washer is for the positive connection while the black one is for the negative connection.
-They are easily available in online shops or in any nearby garage store.
+The red washer is for the positive connection, while the black one is for the negative association.
+They are readily available in online shops or any nearby garage store.

-When connecting a new or previous battery, plug the cable into the positive terminal first and make sure that the cable runs along the bottom of the connector.
+When connecting a new or previous battery, plug the cable into the positive terminal first and ensure that the line runs along the connector’s bottom.
 Tighten the nut with the wrench.